The Hidden Things of God

 Jesus spoke about this kind of knowledge in Matthew 16.
 He’d just asked the disciples, “Who do you say I am?”
 Peter had answered Him by declaring, “Thou art the Christ, the Son of the living God.”

 “Blessed are you, Simon,” Jesus responded, “because flesh and blood has not revealed this to you, but My Father which is in heaven.”

 In other words, Jesus was saying, “Peter, you didn’t learn this information through your physical senses.
 You received it another way.
 You received it directly from God.”

 If you’ve ever had a revelation like that, you know that when it comes, it changes things.
 It makes you see old things in an entirely new light.
 It gives you such unshakable confidence that, as Jesus said to Peter, “The gates of hell can’t prevail against you.”

 But revelations like that don’t come easily.
 You have to meditate the Word and search the Spirit of God for them because they are “hidden” in Him.
 The Bible says God has hidden His wisdom for the saints (1 Cor.
 2:7-9).
 Notice, He’s hidden it for you, not from you.
 He wants you to have it.

 Don’t think, however, that God is just going to drop great revelations into your lap while you’re watching television.
 You have to seek Him.

 If you’re hungry for revelation knowledge, get yourself in a position to receive it by meditating the Word, praying, and fellowshiping with the Lord.
 Begin to receive those revelations from Him.
 It’s the most exciting kind of learning there is.

-Scripture Reading: 1 Corinthians 2
+Scripture Study: 1 Corinthians 2